Analysis | There’s just one little issue with the GOP’s ‘International Women’s Day’ graphic

 What you may notice, in addition to the description above, is the diversity displayed by those hands.
 There are black hands and brown hands and white hands, a representation of the panoply of races and ethnicities that constitute our world.
 It was truly an international representation.

 Looking at it, though, it was hard not to be struck by how little it looked like the party itself.
-So I decided to make iterations of the design which more accurately reflected the make up of the population of the world, the country and the political parties themselves.
+So I decided to make iterations of the design that more accurately reflected the makeup of the population of the world, the country and the political parties themselves.

 It is obviously fraught to try to pick out which hand in the above graphic is meant to represent which racial group.
 So, instead, I assigned different colors to the five groups most common in the United States: Asian, Black, Hispanic, White and … everyone else.
 There’s no elegant way to refer to racial groups that aren’t sufficiently populous to break out individually, so please bear with our formulation.

 We’ll note at the outset that these distributions don’t really apply very well to the world at large.
-Obviously the United States’ population is largely an amalgamation of groups which immigrated from the rest of the world, but it’s still a bit odd to simply lump the billion-plus Chinese people in with the billion-plus Indian people to categorize them broadly as “Asian” as might be done by the Census Bureau.
+Obviously the United States’ population is largely an amalgamation of groups that immigrated from the rest of the world, but it’s still a bit odd to simply lump the billion-plus Chinese people in with the billion-plus Indian people to categorize them broadly as “Asian” as might be done by the Census Bureau.
 Yet, for the sake of comparison, that’s what we’ve done.

 Using continent-level population data from the United Nations, we’ve put together a loose estimate of the composition of the world’s population using the categories we apply in the United States.
 Using that distribution — and applying our own horrifying typography — we end up with a representation of the world population that looks like this.